ztMotaLee/Regformer/README.md

 ## Citation
 If you are interested in this work, please consider citing:

-    @inproceedings{DRSformer,
-        title={Learning A Sparse Transformer Network for Effective Image Deraining}, author={Chen, Xiang and and Li, Hao and Li, Mingqiang and Pan, Jinshan}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2023}
-    }

 ## Acknowledgment
 This code is based on the [Restormer](https://github.com/swz30/Restormer).
 Thanks for their awesome work.